 If your hair is dry and frizzy, that is often due to scalp oil getting trapped and the normal flow to the tips of your hair becoming blocked.
 This creates a heat trap in your hair, which allows sweat and dirt to mix with the oil.
 The dandruff causing fungus grows exponentially and leads to a breakout.
 You’ll notice this scenario when you have dry hair but an extremely oil scalp.

 So, if you employ hair conditioners in this situation, it can open your hair strands and allow the scalp oil to flow freely down to the tips of your hair.
 This restarts the natural ecosystem of your hair and scalp, bringing it back to normal conditions.

 On the other hand, conditioner dandruff is also possible on your scalp.
 Because your scalp is already oily, the conditioner oils can end up becoming a cause of dandruff.
 You’ll notice that conditioners have a slightly greasy texture.
 If conditioners are used too often or in large quantities, your scalp oil has nowhere to go.
 It again gets trapped on your scalp and leads to an increase in conditioner dandruff.
 This will be evident in the greasy look of your hair.

 It all depends on your hair type.
 They exist because they have a role to play in the health of your hair.
 Dry, colour-treated, or heat-treated hair tend to be brittle and dull.
 Sometimes this can even dry out your scalp and increase oil production, which is not something you want.
 Use of conditioners can help in stopping these problems from becoming much worse.
 But it is best to avoid if you already have oily hair.

-Things to keep in mind when using conditioners:
+Here are some hair care tips to keep in mind when using conditioners: